ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 } QueryConfig;
 ~~~

-The purpose of `TaskConfig` is to include all parameters that are necessary
+The purpose of `TaskConfig` is to define all parameters that are necessary
-for creating a new task in aggregators.
+for configuring an aggregator.
 It includes all the fields to be
 associated with a task (see task configuration in
 {{?DAP=I-D.draft-ietf-ppm-dap-01}}.).
 Besides, `TaskConfig` also includes fields
 that useful for configuring a task in-band: